MACtion-Potential/NAAN/README.md

 # maction_potential_2022

-This is a repository for the 2022-23 Maction Potential EEG activated nicotine administration device.
+This is a repository for Neurologically Assessed Adminstration of Nicotine (NAAN) project completed by MACtion Potential for the 2023 NeurotechX student competition.

 For any person associated with the NeurotechX 2023 student competition, please direct your attention to the "Submission 2023" folder, here you will find the final version of our documented code.
 It contains additional commentary around some of the decisions we have made.
 Additionally, you will find resources needed to run the code.
 Everything should be set up so that using the code is straightforward.
 Thank you.